 The project would fully incorporate planned pedestrian, bicycle, and vehicular connections to existing housing, medical center, academic and research enterprises, and regional transportation projects that will serve the campus.
 Those regional transportation projects include the new Gilman Bridge over Interstate 5, the Mesa Housing Bike and Pedestrian Bridge, and the LRT.
+In addition, the project would include residential courtyards and programmable open space - amenities consistently requested by student residents.

 The overall development plan would be comprised primarily of residential space with additional support services such as laundry facilities, study space, common gathering areas, and a retail food component.
-The campus is concurrently planning three proposed projects (Pepper Canyon West, Triton Pavilion, and Design and Innovation), in close proximity to each other, and each is planned to include retail.
-The campus is evaluating the type of retail food service to be included in each of the proposed projects so that they are complementary to one another and able to offer a variety of choices to students, faculty, staff, and visitors.
+The campus is concurrently planning three proposed projects (Pepper Canyon West, Triton Pavilion, and Design and Innovation), in close proximity to each other, and each project will include a retail food service component.
+The campus is currently evaluating the type of retail food service to be included in each of the proposed projects so that they are complementary to one another and able to offer a variety of choices to students, faculty, staff, and visitors.
 In addition, there are existing food service vendors operating in the adjacent University Center.

 Because the individual apartment units would have kitchens, and because of the potential retail planning described above, the proposed Pepper Canyon West project would not include a dining hall.
-This housing would be offered to third- and fourth-year students who do not want a traditional meal plan.
+This housing would be offered to third and fourth year students who do not want a traditional meal plan.
 Since the project would be located adjacent to the new LRT Station at Pepper Canyon, students would also have convenient access to off-campus markets and food service dining options.